 A Force More Powerful: The Game of Nonviolent Strategy is a game about strategic nonviolent struggle.
 In each scenario, the player takes control of a nonviolent movement with a particular agenda.
 The constraints, advantages, and problems faced vary widely in each scenario -- as do the capabilities and ruthlessness of the regime.
-The scenarios are fictional but mirror many historical struggles, such as the suffrage movement, the integration movement, struggles for free elections in places like Serbia and Chile, and the Solidarity movement.
+Although the scenarios are fictional, many mirror historical struggles, such as the suffrage movement, the integration movement, struggles for free elections in places like Serbia and Chile, and the Solidarity movement.

 There's a lot of information in the game, mostly collected in the Strategic Estimate, a notebook-style repository of all the characters and political groups within the scenario.
-The SE also lets the player use a formal process to lay out a strategy; it is this process that the game is intended to teach.
-The player can set and prioritize objectives and goals and record notes about key groups, individuals, and places.
+The SE also allows the player use a formal process to lay out a strategy; it is this process that the game is intended to teach.
+The player may set and prioritize objectives and goals and record notes about key groups, individuals, and places.